The Elements of Marie Curie, 9780008536923

 Summary

-For decades Marie Curie was often the only woman present at international scientific gatherings.
-Despite battling constant illness, she traveled extensively to share the groundbreaking secrets of radioactivity, a term she herself coined.
-To this day, she remains the only individual to have been awarded a Nobel Prize in two distinct scientific fields.
+For decades, Marie Curie was the only woman in the room at international scientific gatherings, and despite constant illness, she travelled far and wide to share the secrets of radioactivity, a term she coined.
+She is still the only person to win a Nobel Prize in two scientific fields.

 Book Details